Get Crafty: Creating Textured Effects With Paint Techniques and Tools

 Apply the Glaze

-Use a brush to apply the glaze over sections of your base coat.
-Work in small areas so you can wipe away excess glaze before it dries.
-Apply in the direction of the wood grain or pattern.
+Use a brush to spread glaze over small sections of your base coat.
+Work in manageable areas so you can wipe away excess before it dries.
+Always apply in the direction of the wood grain or pattern.

 Blend and Wipe Away